 6. Fort Morgan, Baldwin County

-It is suggested that late at night the hanged man can be heard crying out.
-There is also a female spirit said to be wandering around the Fort in search of justice after she was dragged into the Fort in the latter part of the 19th century and beaten to death by unknown male attackers who were never caught.
+It is suggested that the hanged man can be heard crying out late at night.
+There is also a female spirit wandering around the Fort in search of justice after she was dragged into the Fort in the latter part of the 19th century and beaten to death by unknown male attackers that have never been caught.

 7. Sweetwater Mansion, Florence

 Sweetwater Mansion was designed by war veteran General John Brahan who owned over 4000 acres of land in Alabama.
 It was named after the nearby creek and was first occupied by the General’s son-in-law.
 Robert Patton.
 Over the years, the mansion’s basement has served as a Civil War hospital and as a county jail.

-There have been many different apparitions reported on the grounds and one of the caretakers actually claims to have seen a casket containing the body of a Confederate soldier in one of the downstairs rooms only for it to disappear!
+There have been many different apparitions reported on the grounds, and one of the caretakers claims to have seen a casket containing the body of a Confederate soldier in one of the downstairs rooms, only for it to disappear!

-Another strange thing about Sweetwater Mansion is the mysterious ‘secret room’.
-This is a small room with no door which can only be accessed via a small interior window.
-It has been suggested that two sons of a former owner were buried in the floor of this secret room!
+Another strange thing about Sweetwater Mansion is the mysterious ‘secret room.’
+This small room with no door can only be accessed via a small interior window.
+It has been suggested that two sons of a former owner were buried under the floor of this secret room!

 8. Sloss Furnaces, Birmingham

 If you are a fan of the paranormal, then it is likely that you have already heard of Sloss Furnaces in Birmingham, Alabama.
 There is so much activity here that the local police force is frequently called to deal with unexplained events.
-Sometimes they are relatively minor, but at other times they can include physical harm.
-The activity seems to peak during September and October which leads many to suggest that reports are just Halloween hoaxes.
-However, others insist that the activity is very real and that Sloss Furnaces has creepy stuff happening all year round.
+Sometimes they are relatively minor, but they can include physical harm at other times.

-In 1926 a night watchman was actually injured when an unseen force pushed him from behind and a voice shouted at him to get back to work!
+In 1926 a night watchman was injured when an unseen force pushed him from behind, and a voice shouted at him to get back to work!
 In 1947, three supervisors were found knocked out on the boiler room floor!
-All three of them reported being approached by an angry man with horrific burns who demanded that they return to work.
+All three reported being approached by an angry man with horrific burns who demanded that they return to work.

 While James ‘Slag’ Wormwood is the most prominent ghost at Sloss Furnaces, ruling the building with the same iron fist that he did in life, he is by no means the only ghost here.
-An estimated 47 men lost their lives and hundreds more were severely injured.
+An estimated 47 men lost their lives, and hundreds more were severely injured.